JohnScience/statue/README.md

 ## Note on optimization

-Eventually, this can be possible to just traverse the tree of HTML nodes to get the elements chosen by selectors.
+Eventually, it can be possible to just traverse the tree of HTML nodes to get the elements chosen by selectors.
 However, this is not implemented yet.

 ## Note on (in-)completeness of implementation